-- There were 34 million prescriptions for mental health-related medications dispensed (subsidised and under co-payment) in 2013-14, accounting for 12% of all prescriptions. - There were a total of 25 million prescriptions for subsidised mental health-related medications in 2013-14, which was almost three-quarters (73%) of the total number of mental health-related prescriptions. - 86% of the mental health-related prescriptions (subsidised and under co-payment) were provided by GPs, with 8% being prescribed by psychiatrists and 6% by non-psychiatrist specialists. - Antidepressant medications accounted for 67% of total mental health-related (subsidised and under co-payment) prescriptions. - Females, those aged 65 and over and those people living in Inner regional areas had the highest mental health-related prescription and patient rates.
+- There were 35.3 million prescriptions for mental health-related medications dispensed (subsidised and under co-payment) in 2014-15.
+This equates to an average of 9.0 prescriptions per patient in 2014-15. - There were a total of 24.8 million prescriptions for subsidised mental health-related medications in 2014-15, which was 7 in 10 (70.1%) of the total number of mental health-related prescriptions. - 86.8% of the mental health-related prescriptions (subsidised and under co-payment) were provided by GPs, with 8.0% being prescribed by psychiatrists and 4.6% by non-psychiatrist specialists. - Antidepressant medications accounted for 67.8% of total mental health-related (subsidised and under co-payment) prescriptions. - Females, those aged 65 and over and those people living in Inner regional areas had the highest mental health-related prescription and patient rates.